IHE/RAD.IRA/input/pagecontent/volume-1.md

 The events as defined in this profile contain personal demographic information and clinical information.
 It is appropriate for products implementing the this profile to include appropriate PHI controls.
 Specifying such mechanisms and features is outside the scope of this profile.

-## 1:XX.6 RTC-IMR Cross-Profile Considerations
+## 1:XX.6 IRA Cross-Profile Considerations

-Table 1:XX.6-1 describes various actors in various other profiles that might be useful to group with RTC-IMR Profile actors.
+Table 1:XX.6-1 describes various actors in various other profiles that might be useful to group with IRA Profile actors.

-**Table 1:XX.6-1: RTC-IMR - Optional Actor Groupings**
+**Table 1:XX.6-1: IRA - Optional Actor Groupings**

 <table class="grid">
   <thead>